Are gradients allowed in BIMI SVG logos?

 Ship

-Simple vector gradient, small file, readable mark, clean validation.
+Simple vector gradient, file at 32 KB or smaller, readable mark, clean validation.

 Review